-Note: Developing Android apps on a PC is resource heavy.
+Developing Android apps on a PC is resource heavy.
 The PC will struggle if it does not have a recent processor, i3 or better, and enough memory, 4 GB or better.
 Experience has shown that a recent 64-bit processor is required, using a i5, i7, Ryzen or i9 processor is best, and 6 GB should be regarded as the minimum memory to have free, the more memory the better.

 Start Writing Google Apps on Windows

 Apps are written in a computer language.
-The widely used Java is the big language for Android.
-Java needs to be installed on Windows PC, see below, before Android Studio can be installed.
-There are other languages available for writing Apps, and Google supports C and C++ with the Native Development Kit (NDK).
-Google is also pushing Kotlin as a language for App development.
+The widely used Java used to be the big language for Android, and is still very important for developing Android apps.
+There are other languages available for writing apps, and Google supports C and C++ with the Native Development Kit (NDK).
+Google also pushes Kotlin as a language for app development.
 The NDK and Kotlin also use the Android Studio IDE.

 Download the Android Studio Zip File

-On the Studio download page at Android Developer website click on the Download Options link or scroll down to the Android Studio downloads section.
+On the Studio download page at the Android Developer website, click on the Download Options link, or scroll down to the Android Studio downloads section.
 There is a link provided for both the 64-bit and 32-bit versions of Studio (32-bit is not recommended).
 To use the 64-bit version you need to be running a 64-bit version of Windows.
-Download the Android Studio IDE zip file required (accepting the terms and conditions).
-Note: You may have issues clicking the link in some browsers (e.g. Microsoft Edge), if so use the context menu (normally right-click) and select Save as to download the zip file.
+Download the required Android Studio IDE zip file (accepting the terms and conditions).

 Copy the Android Studio Zip File Contents